Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Analytical Comparison and Ordering of Divergence-Based DP Metrics

-or equivalently, Unfortunately, the optimization in (\ref{eq:optim_fail}) does not yield a closed-form solution for $\alpha$ in terms of the privacy parameter $\varepsilon$.
-To be able to calculate the optimal value of prior probability $\alpha$, we upper bound the Chernoff-DP in step (\ref{eq:optim_fail}) since the logarithmic function is monotonically increasing and the following inequality holds $\log(x+1) \leq x$ for any positive $x$.
-Hence, the first term of (\ref{eq:optim_fail}) is upper bounded as Thus, we have for $C(P,Q)$, the following upper bound where $C(P,Q)\leq C_{ub}(P,Q)$.
-In order to find the optimum value $\alpha$, we take the derivative of $C_{ub}(P,Q)$ and seek for the value of $\alpha$ as a function of the privacy parameter $\varepsilon$ that equals the derivative to zero as follows.
-We obtain the value of prior probability that maximizes the upper bound on Chernoff-DP as a function of the privacy parameter as $\alpha_{ub}^{*}=\frac{1}{2\varepsilon}\log\frac{1+\varepsilon}{1-\varepsilon}-1$.
-Given that, $\alpha$ is the prior probability assigned to null hypothesis, $\alpha^{*}$ should be confined in $(0,1]$.
-On the l.h.s. of $0<\alpha_{ub}^*\leq1$, we obtain $\varepsilon >0$ whereas on the r.h.s., we obtain where in (\ref{eq:deriv_2}), we lower bounded the l.h.s. of (\ref{eq:deriv1}) by $\log x \geq 1-\frac{1}{x}$ where $x \in \mathbb{R}_{>0}$.
-This results in $\varepsilon \geq -.5$ which is not in conflict with the range we obtain from $\alpha_{ub}^*>0$ and compatible with Definition \ref{def:C-DP}.
+Notably, optimization of \eqref{eq:optim_fail_eq}, which is obtained by substituting the Radon-Nikodym derivative into the Chernoff-DP formulation via (\ref{eq:Q_based_2ndline}), does not yield a closed-form expression characterizing the relationship between $\alpha$ and $\varepsilon$.
+For the sake of completeness, in order to be able to define such relationship, we upper bound the Chernoff-DP in step (\ref{eq:optim_fail}), since the logarithmic function is monotonically increasing and the following inequality holds $\log(x+1) \leq x$ for any positive $x$.
+Hence, upper bounding the first term of (\ref{eq:optim_fail}) yields where $C(P,Q)\leq C_{ub}(P,Q)$.
+To find the sub-optimal $\alpha$, we differentiate $C_{ub}(P,Q)$ and solve for $\alpha$ in terms of $\varepsilon$ by setting the derivative equal to zero as follows. $\alpha$ that maximizes the upper bound on Chernoff-DP as a function of the privacy parameter is given by $\alpha_{ub,I}^{*}=\frac{1}{2\varepsilon}\log\frac{1+\varepsilon}{1-\varepsilon}-1$.
+Given that $\alpha$ is defined over $(0,1]$, $\alpha_{ub,I}^{*}$ also has to obey this range.
+On the l.h.s. of $0<\alpha_{ub,I}^*\leq1$, we have $\varepsilon >0$, whereas the r.h.s. yields Lower bounding the l.h.s. of (\ref{eq:deriv1}) by $\log x \geq 1-\frac{1}{x}$ for $x \in \mathbb{R}_{>0}$ yields $\varepsilon \geq -.5$ which obeys the range we obtain from $\alpha_{ub,I}^*>0$ and does not conflict with Definition \ref{def:C-DP}.